 Core courses are obligatory for all students enrolled in the M.A. program.
 They include:

-- Principles of Business: Management and Marketing (3 credits)
+- Principles of Business: Marketing Management and Operations (3 credits)

 - Principles of Business: Accounting, Finance and Economics (3 credits)

 - Contemporary Issues in Cultural Heritage (3 credits)

 - Cultural Heritage and International Relations (3 credits)

 - Sustainable Conservation (1 credit)